 Euphorbia stellata Willd.

-Euphorbia stellata is a small geophytic species, both a caudiciform and Medusoid Euphorbia.
+Euphorbia stellata is a small, geophytic species and one of the of the group known as Medusoid Euphorbias.
 The short, conical to truncate stem merges with the thick, turnip-shaped root forming a woody caudex up to 6 inches (15 cm) tall and up to 3 inches (7.5 cm) in diameter.
-Branches are up to 6 inches (15 cm) long and up to 0.6 inch (1.5 cm) wide, tufted, prostrate and radiating on the top of the rootstock at ground level, strictly bilaterally flattened, 2-ribbed, dark green with feathery, whitish marking.
+The branches are tufted, prostrate and radiating on the top of the rootstock at ground level, 2-ribbed and dark green with feathery, whitish marking.
+They are up to 6 inches (15 cm) long and up to 0.6 inch (1.5 cm) wide.
 The margins are winged with sinuate teeth about 0.2 inch (6 mm) apart.
-The flowers are greenish yellow.
+The flowers are greenish-yellow.

 How to Grow and Care

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerant wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.